cityofaustin/ags-service-publisher/README.md

 # ArcGIS Server Service Publisher

-**Note:** See the [`ags-service-publisher-gui`](https://github.com/cityofaustin/ags-service-publisher-gui) repository if you are looking for a simple, user-friendly GUI application for working with AGS services!
-This repository contains the library code that the GUI application depends on.
+**Note:** This is the development branch for the Python 3.x-compatible version of this project.
+As such many things may be broken or not documented yet.

 ## Overview

-The primary purpose of this tool is to automate the publishing of MXD files to Map Services on ArcGIS Server, using [YAML][1] configuration files to define the service folders, environments, services, [service properties](#service-properties), data source mappings and more.
+The primary purpose of this tool is to automate the publishing of ArcGIS Pro projects to Map Services on ArcGIS Server, using [YAML][1] configuration files to define the service folders, environments, services, [service properties](#service-properties), data source mappings and more.
 Publishing geocoding services is also supported, with some limitations (e.g. no data source mapping).